 Why begin my year of crock pot cooking on October 1, instead of waiting until the New Year?

 I love fall.
 In my mind October marks the beginning of crockpot season.
 There's nothing that says a calendar year and a crock pot cooking year need to coincide is there?

-I really want to learn how to use the Ninja 3-in-1 Cooking System my mom bought me for Christmas last year.
+I really want to learn how to use the Ninja 3-in-1 Cooking System (affiliate link) my mom bought me for Christmas last year.
 I've used it a few times as a slow cooker.
 But I haven't fully explored how to use it to its full potential.